-If you are travelling on a single-lane or two-lane roadway that meets a wider road of three lanes or more, you must yield to all traffic on the broader roadway before proceeding.
+If you are traveling on a single-lane or two-lane roadway that meets a wider road of three lanes or more, you must yield to all traffic on the broader roadway before proceeding.
 This is because the broader road is likely to be busier and more hazardous, making it harder for motorists on that road to yield right-of-way.

 Right-of-way on T-intersections

 For similar reasons, traffic approaching a through road from an ending road at a T-intersection must also yield.
-Often, the through road which forms the top of the “T” is a faster and more heavily travelled road.
+Often, the through road which forms the top of the “T” is a faster and more heavily traveled road.
 Even if this is not the case, it would be illogical and difficult for traffic on the through road to yield to adjoining traffic.

 Right-of-way on unpaved roads